KISV: KERN-FM

-The station was well known in the 1980s as KQXR or Q94 FM.
+The station was known in the 1980s as KQXR or Q94 FM.
 At that time it had a Top 40 format that leaned towards adult contemporary.
 After rhythmic KKXX 105.3FM beat it in the ratings, KQXR changed direction.

 In 1989, the call letters returned to KERN-FM and it aired an oldies format as "94 Oldies."
 For the next eight years, the station played hits from the years 1955-1974.
 It featured nationally syndicated shows such as Cruisin' America with Cousin Brucie and Dick Clark's Rock, Roll & Remember.
-The oldies format performed fairly well in the Arbitron ratings.
-But in 1997, management decided on a younger format.
+The oldies format performed fairly well in the Arbitron ratings, and in 1997, management decided on a younger format.

 Rhythmic Contemporary KISV

-The station was relaunched with a rhythmic contemporary sound in 1997.
-It switched its call sign to KISV, representing the word "Kiss" and adding a V for "Valley," as in the Central Valley of California, where Bakersfield is located.
+The station was relaunched with a rhythmic contemporary format in 1997.
+It switched its call sign to KISV, representing the word "Kiss" and adding a V for "Valley," as in Central Valley, California, where Bakersfield is located.
 The station's slogan became "The All New KISS 94.1, The Rhythm Of The Valley."
-That put it back in a battle with 96.5 KKXX.
-(That station would respond by switching signals and relaunching as an R&B/Hip-Hop outlet.)

-In 2001, Clear Channel Communications (today's iHeartMedia) bought KKXX.
-The company sent a "cease and desist" order to KISV.
-Clear Channel demanded KISV stop using the trademarked "KISS" moniker because the company want to use that slogan for KKXX, which by then was called simply "X96.5".
+In 2001, Clear Channel Communications (today's iHeartMedia) acquired KKXX, and the company sent a "cease and desist" order to KISV.
+Clear Channel demanded KISV stop using the trademarked "KISS" moniker because the company wanted that slogan for KKXX.
 During the court proceedings, KISV 94.1 dropped "Kiss" from its name in compliance.
-It began calling itself simply "94.1" for the duration of the fight against Clear Channel.
+Its moniker changed to simply "94.1" for the duration of the fight against Clear Channel.

-A federal judge agreed and in February 2002 Clear Channel won the case.
-With the loss, KISV was forced to change its moniker.
+A federal judge agreed and in February 2002 Clear Channel won the case, and KISV was forced to change its moniker.
 Shortly thereafter, KISV held a contest to let the listeners decide what the new name of the station would be.
 The result of this contest was the station's new listener-chosen moniker: "HOT 94.1."
-Despite having to give up its long-time name, KISV continued to beat KKXX "96.5 KISS-FM" in the ratings.
-KKXX ended its run as a rhythmic contemporary station in 2004.

-A month later, KISV picked up competition from 103.9 KBDS, which decided to join KISV as a rhythmic contemporary station.
-On November 14, 2008 KISV became the only rhythmic outlet in the market after KBDS went dark due to financial problems caused by the economic recession.
-It is now a hip hop music station.

-KISV continues to be Bakersfield's only rhythmic contemporary station.
-But it does compete with two mainstream Top 40 outlets, 95.3 KLLY, owned by Alpha Media, and 93.1 KKXX-FM, owned by American General Media.
-While KISV is a full-power Class B FM station, KLLY and KKXX-FM have limited coverage areas.